 “You may have to fight a battle more than once to win it.” —Margaret Thatcher

-Every dad I talk to wants to be a better dad.
-But why do you want to be a better dad?
+Every dad I talk to wants to know how to be a good dad.
+But why do you want to be a good dad?
 Between the statistics of father absence and the number of disengaged dads who are just “present” enough to pass the US Census Bureau survey, I see you.
 Something’s missing from your fatherhood?

 What’s missing from fatherhood?
 We don’t know God.